Jayakumar2812/EVM-Storage-Slot-Reader/README.md

 EVM Storage Slot Reader

-* This a light weight online tool for reading private or public variables in both verfied and unverified contracts.
+* This is a light weight online tool for reading private or public variables in both verified and unverified contracts.
-* Current implementaion Assumes that user's know the variable type.
+* Current implementation Assumes that user's know the variable type.
 * Contributions are welcomed.